SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Think of it as meaning “they associate with the expression to their left,” or “they associate with the expression to their right.”

+It is important to consider
+each operator's precedence and associativity when working out the order in which a compound expression will be calculated.
 Here's an example.
 Why does the following expression equal ``4``?